*Note: not quite finished yet, pending more trip experiences

 Connectors have to be able to handle the high currents involved -- 200 or 300 or more amps for a sustained time, and the protocol for any system includes all kinds of lock-step safety and capacity checks.
 Cables for power levels at 100 kilowatts and beyond are starting to include liquid-cooling in their design, albeit with a few growing pains.
 That's an *assload* of power that we so casually talk about in this field, and it's kind of amazing that a vehicle can just quietly sit there and suck it all up.
+[To put that in perspective, pumping 10 gallons of gas into a car in two minutes is equivalent to over three *megawatts* of power, which would need about 10,000 amps into a typical EV battery, and that's only counting the *propulsive* energy stored.
+We are *SO* spoiled in terms of speed and perceived convenience.]
 Generally the car is entirely at the mercy of the rapid-charger's power supply, which could easily wreak major battery damage if not controlled carefully.
-There also has to be a lot of protection against disconnection under load, to avoid destructive arc-faults in connectors and relays.
+There also has to be a lot of protection against disconnection under current load, to avoid destructive arc-faults in connectors and relays.

-Tesla and CHAdeMO have adopted variants of CAN automotive networking for their car-to-charger control protocols, but the SAE decided to extend the thinking for CCS to cover the whole "vehicle-to-grid" concept.
-This made it inordinately complex, which may be one reason it took so much longer to nail down the standard.
+Tesla and CHAdeMO have adopted variants of CAN automotive networking for their car-to-charger control protocols, but the SAE and related consortia decided to extend the thinking for CCS to broadly cover the whole "vehicle-to-grid" concept.
+This made it inordinately complex, which may be one reason it took so much longer to nail down a useful standard.
 It uses a type of data-over-power-line transport called "HomePlug Green PHY", except that in this usage the data doesn't actually travel over any power connections.
 The spec for the lowest-level protocol alone is *seven hundred pages*.
 I found a copy here, but it is a bit more manageable to dip into when rendered as a PDF [about 3 Mb].
 The spec for "PEV - EVSE" interaction starts around page 671; have fun with that.
 The signaling is sent superimposed over the existing J1772 control-pilot line, so as implemented a vehicle supporting CCS wouldn't be able to participate directly in any V2G setups without the charging station doing some translation up to the larger conceptual "smart grid".
-For all the blather about it through the 20-teens, we're still a long way from any of that actually reaching reality.
+Not to mention the need for either the vehicle or the charging station to have an inverter capable of supplying AC power back from the vehicle's battery in a grid-safe fashion!
+For all the blather about it through the 20-teens and into 2020 when we were all supposed to have our atomic-powered flying cars by now, we're still a long way from even basic V2G ever reaching reality.

-It's all a work in progress, as I'm sure gasoline fueling infrastructure was in its infancy.
+It's all a work in progress, as gasoline fueling infrastructure doubtless was in its infancy.

 This will only make sense to engineering types, but it's the basic block